-So if you’ve been shopping around for balance bikes you’ll no doubt be dazzled by the array of shapes and sizes out there.
+If you’ve been shopping around for balance bikes you’ll no doubt be dazzled by the array of shapes and sizes out there.
 Some balance bikes have no brakes, others just a rear brake and in the case of the LittleBig, both front and rear brakes.
 So, which is best?

 Is it better to have brakes or no brakes on a balance bike?

+As your child gets faster on their bike, a rear brake will slow them down but having both brakes will help them stop more quickly.
 As balance bikes have a low saddle and lower centre of gravity than a pedal bike, it should prevent them from going over the handlebars (but always wear a helmet, just in case!).

 Can I add brakes to a balance bike?

 If your balance bike doesn’t already have brakes fitted, it likely won’t have the appropriate frame mounts or cable guides for fitting the brake calipers.
 As well as this, many brakeless balance bikes have plastic wheels which won’t have the required braking surface for the pads to grip.